 Esophageal Cancer Treatment and Surgery

-Mount Sinai's Gastroenterology Department is one of the top ten ranked in the nation by U.S. News & World Report, and is at the forefront of early esophageal cancer diagnosis.
+Mount Sinai's Gastroenterology Department ranks 9th in the nation by U.S. News & World Report and is at the forefront of early esophageal cancer diagnosis.
 Our surgeons work closely with these colleagues to provide the best care for patients with esophageal cancers.

 The first step in treatment of esophageal cancer is a careful assessment of the tumor stage.
 We employ a range of diagnostics including PET scans, endoscopic ultrasound, and lymph node sampling to correctly determine the cancer stage.
 We then collaborate with experts in Medical Oncology and Radiation Oncology to create the best treatment plan for each patient.
 Depending on the type and stage of cancer, options may include surgery alone, or in combination with other treatment modalities.

 Types of surgical procedures for patients with esophageal cancer include: